Nithishma123/Online-Video-Streaming/webserver/README.md

 FROM VIDEO_ITEM_BELONGSTO
 WHERE to_tsvector('english', plot) @@ to_tsquery('adventure');

-SELECT review_id, comment_string
+-- Find reviews containing the phrase 'good or love and movie' SELECT review_id, comment_string
 FROM REVIEW
 WHERE to_tsvector('english', comment_string) @@ to_tsquery('good | love & movie');